InbarGeva1/CA03/README.md

 # CA03
+Overview

+We built a Decision Tree Classifier model to predict income categories based on demographic data provided by the Census Bureau.
+The dataset contains salaries along with seven demographic variables, with the objective to classify individuals into two salary categories: > 50K and <=50K

+Data Source

+The dataset is sources from the following URL: https://raw.githubusercontent.com/ArinB/MSBA-CA-03-Decision-Trees/master/census_data.csv

+Features

+-	Target range: < 50K and <=50K
+-	Number Instances (Rows) : 48842
+-	Number of attributes (Columns): 7
+-	Data Split: The dataset includes a column indicating rows for “Training Data” and “Testing Data”

+Library Imports:
+- numpy
+- pandas
+- matplotlib
+- seaborn
+- sklearn
+- scipy
+- IPython
+- graphviz
+- ssl
+- time
+-	Graphviz ( for tree visualization )

+Installation:

+Before running codes, make sure Python is installed, then use pip to install the requires libraries: pip install pandas NumPy scikit-learn graphviz

+Usage and Results:

+Data Preprocessing: We start by performing a thorough data quality analysis, addressing missing values, outliers and executing necessary data transformations.

+Model Building: We utilize “DecisionTreeClassifier from scikit-learn to construct our model.

+Evaluation: We use the model’s performance through many metrics including accuracy, precision, recall, and the F1 score

+Visualization: We visualize the most effective decision tree to understand the decision-making process.

+Prediction: We used the trained model to make predications on new data

 ## Dataset features and bin values:
 1. **hours_per_week_bin:** This column represents the number of hours worked per week, categorized into different bins: